 #6.
 Give them nutritious food

 Proper food is essential for dogs.
-A balanced diet will give your baby the essential nutrition which will give them a healthy growth.
+A balanced diet will give your baby the essential nutrition that will promote healthy growth.
 Check out one of the most comprehensive guides on Choosing The Right Food For Your Dog.

 It’s important to understand that the nutritional needs of the dog will depend on the breed, age, sex, and size.
-According to Dr. Lorie Huston, a vet with over 20 years of experience says that the nutritional needs of a growing puppy will never be the same as a senior dog.
+According to Dr. Lorie Huston, a vet with over 20 years of experience, the nutritional needs of a growing puppy will never be the same as a senior dog.

-Go for food that has good protein content and avoids products that use corn, soy, gluten, and wheat.
+Choose foods that have a high protein content and avoid products that contain corn, soy, gluten, or wheat.
 You can also make healthy homemade food for your dog.
 Take advice from a vet if you have any concerns

 #7.
 Maintain an exercise routine